telerik/blazor-docs/components/dropdownbutton/icons.md

 ---
 title: Icons
 page_title: DropDownButton - Icons
-description: How to use icons with the DropDownButton for Blazor.
+description: Explore how to use icons with the DropDownButton for Blazor.
+See how you can add icons in the primary button and in the secondary action items.
+Revise the supported icon types that you can use.
 slug: dropdownbutton-icons
 tags: telerik,blazor,dropdownbutton,icons
 published: True